35 gifts for Dad that are better than what he usually gets

 Instead of a basic grill tool …

 Owning the title of Neighborhood Grill Master can be a competitive game of sorts.
-If he's a hockey fan, this set of stainless barbecuing essentials made from reclaimed hockey sticks underscores that lighthearted vibe.
-It even comes with a bottle opener.
+This set of laser engraved, stainless steel barbecuing essentials makes sure everyone knows who the real king of the grill is.

 _____________________________________________________________________________